-Your organization likely shares a variety of sensitive information with 3rd-parties in order to carry out critical processes.
+Your organization likely shares a variety of sensitive information with third parties in order to carry out critical processes.

 What is a managed file transfer solution?

-Simply put, it’s an automation solution that’s designed to transfer files and take additional actions on those files.
+Simply put, an MFT solution is an automation solution that’s designed to transfer files and take additional actions on those files.

-Note: While this solution uses the file transfer protocol (FTP) or secure file transfer protocol (SFTP), MFT and these protocols aren’t one and the same.
-FTP and SFTP are communication protocols, not a platform, between an FTP or SFTP server and an FTP or SFTP client.
+While this solution uses the file transfer protocol (FTP) or secure file transfer protocol (SFTP), MFT isn’t the same as FTP and SFTP.
+MFT is a platform, while FTP and SFTP are communication protocols between an FTP or SFTP server and an FTP or SFTP client.
 Once connected, FTP or SFTP allows clients to either upload files to or download files from the server.

 Related: What is citizen automation?